banyspy/EdoproCustomCards/README.md

 In deck editor, click at checkbox that is on the left of **"Alternative Formats"** to allow custom card in search filter and be able to use them in your deck and play test it.<br />
 This is because custom cards are stored as **Custom format** card, as oppose to usual TCG or OCG, it is for the sake of organized.<br />

+## How to actually play custom card

+Beside from test the card in **"Test hand"** in Decks editor page.
+You can also play it in **LAN + AI** section in main menu.<br />

+### Play against AI

+Click **Host**, then in **Allowed card** section, click it to choose **Anything goes** in option list.
+Since custom card isn't legal card, it isn't allowed in any other format.
+That's all the requirement to play with AI, after that you just do anything that you would to play against AI in general.
+You can let AI play your custom card, but as you might expected, it would be able to play via premade **Fellin' Lucky** executor that has no logic but to choose YES to anything it can, which is to say, not so well.<br />

 ## Custom cards detail

 You may find detail of custom cards in [**wiki**](https://github.com/banyspy/EdoproCustomCards/wiki).